Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Experimental Setup

 \textbf{RQ1: Can our proposed method {\tool} outperform state-of-the-art baselines?}

 \textbf{Motivation.} In this RQ, we first want to show the effectiveness of our proposed method {\tool} by comparing state-of-the-art baselines on pseudo-code generation.
 Here we mainly consider statistical machine translation-based methods proposed by Oda et al.~\cite{oda2015learning} and a type-aware sketch-based sequence-to-sequence method proposed by Deng et al.~\cite{deng2020code}.
-Moreover, we also compare our proposed method {\tool} with other state-of-the-art sequence-to-sequence methods (i.e., CNN/RNN based methods with/without the attention mechanism).
+Moreover, we also want to compare our proposed method {\tool} with other state-of-the-art sequence-to-sequence methods (i.e., RNN based methods with/without the attention mechanism, ConvS2S, and Transformer).

 \textbf{RQ2: Whether using the code feature extractor component can improve the performance of {\tool}?}

 \textbf{Motivation.} After analyzing the pseudo-code generation problem, we additional add the code feature extractor component in our proposed method {\tool}.
 Therefore, we want to verify whether using the CFER component to extract code feature information can improve the performance of {\tool} after comparing the method {\tool} without the CFER component.